 BMW have their own coolant standard.
 There is much discussion about alternatives.
 This Coolant Info pdf sets out the basics of what is known.

 Water pump replacement is relatively straight forward but complicated by the combined clutch/water pump cover which requires draining the coolant as well as the engine oil.
 The rigid oil line is another complication.

 Refer to the manuals for details on water pump replacement.
 One day when time permits I will add a pdf here.

-RG Tooling Ltd have made an engine case which allows clutch inspection without disturbing the water pump but the costs would be considerable.
+RG Tooling Ltd UK made an engine case which allows clutch inspection without disturbing the water pump but the costs would be considerable.
 The G Series has a similar engine case.
+Water Pump Parts pdf

 Standard SealsBMW use FP seals, rated for 0.5 - 1.0 bar